Tecdiary/sbm-guide/1.0/guide/invoices-purchases.md

 10. Draft - if purchase is still a draft
 11. Add payment for purchase

-Once you un-check the draft purchase, the purchase will be finalized and the grand total amount will beed to the vendor balance.
+Once you unchecked the draft purchase, the purchase will be finalized and the grand total amount will be added to the vendor balance.
 You can add payment from vendors list as you pay to them.

 ## Payments